hsuki/Covid19-tracker/README.md

 I wanted to create my own version of a covid-19 tracker inspired by https://www.youtube.com/watch?v=khJlrj3Y6Ls

 Here's why:
+* Keep up-to-date with the current national statistics
-* To practice building frontend applications using ReactJS
+* Practice building frontend applications using ReactJS
-* To build fundamental understanding of working with REST API's
+* Build fundamental understanding of working with REST API's
-* To practice content layout and displaying data to users
+* Practice content layout and displaying data to users

 ### Built With
 * [ReactJS](https://reactjs.org/)